kirstenjenson/kirstenjenson.github.io/events/index.md

 ## 20 - 26 January

-**Series of concerts in Holland with the
+**Series of concerts in Holland for the Storioni Festival with the Ragazze Kwartet**
-Ragazze Kwartet**

 ## 6 February